megahomyak/autopainter/README.md

 # How to download this

-* Go to https://github.com/megahomyak/autopainter/releases/latest and grab a zip from there
+* Download the .zip from here: https://github.com/megahomyak/autopainter/archive/refs/heads/master.zip
 * Drag the folder inside of it onto your desktop
 * Open the folder on the desktop